catorsu/SmartInfo/docs/backend/CODE_ COMMENT_Guide.md

         This client uses `openai.AsyncOpenAI` to send requests for completions and streaming content.
 It handles API authentication, request parameters, and leverages the underlying library's retry mechanisms for transient errors.

-        @class_responsibility: Provide a standardized asynchronous interface for making API calls to LLMs.

         Attributes:
             base_url (str): The base URL of the LLM API.